tonycapone/cloud_catalog_ai/README.md

 __Note: You must have access to a Bedrock enabled account to use this demo.
 You can also use the OpenAI API instead of Bedrock, but it's not advisable to demo in this way to customers.__

+## Requirements
+A Bedrock enabled Isengard account (this project assumes you're using a cross-account role to access Bedrock from one of the shared accounts)
+A CDK boostrapped account (see instructions below)

 ## Deployment
 Run `npm install` to install the dependencies.